Cenote Azul Bacalar – The complete guide

 If you wish to dive you will need to contact a dive center.

-Entry fee is 25 pesos (just above a dollar)
+The entry fee is 25 pesos (just above a dollar)

 There is a restaurant on the premises where you can have a nice meal at reasonable prices, but make sure you take cash (MXN pesos) with you in case they don’t accept cards.